nmslib/nmslib/README.md

 Non-Metric Space Library (NMSLIB)
 =================
 The latest **pre**-release is [1.6](https://github.com/searchivarius/nmslib/releases/tag/v1.6).
 Note that the manual is not fully updated to reflect 1.6 changes.
+In particular, we changed the build procedure for Windows.
 -----------------
 Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The core-library does **not** have any third-party dependencies.